openstack/horizon/doc/source/install/from-source.rst

 .. note::

-  In the commands below, substitute "<release>" for your version of choice, such as "ocata" or "pike".
+  In the commands below, substitute "<release>" for your version of choice, such as "queens" or "rocky".

+  If you use the development version, replace "stable/<release>" with "master".

 #.
 Clone Horizon